 The Ph.D. program in Clinical Science at the University of Southern California is dedicated to the integration of science and application.
-We aim to educate clinical scientists who conduct research that addresses problems of societal importance and who engage in empirically-supported clinical work.
-Our goal is to prepare our graduates to create new knowledge with the potential to advance the field in whatever setting they choose to work-- academia, research centers, medical centers, applied settings, or private industry.
+Clinical science is viewed as an ideology, a perspective taking, that values critical thinking and evidence in informing one's professional activities.
+Our goal is to prepare graduates to create new knowledge with the potential to advance the field in whatever setting they choose to work -- academia, research centers, medical centers, applied settings, or private industry.

 Our program and education model have several defining features:

 - We offer one of the few programs nationwide that takes a life-span approach to both research and clinical work.
 Research interests of faculty and clinical training span the developmental spectrum from children and adolescents to older adults.

 - Consistent with the life-span approach we offer sub-specialties in clinical-aging and child/family.
 We are developing a sub-specialty in neuropsychology that will be grounded in current developments in neuroscience.